benjamincharity/CSS-Guidelines/README.md

 see `<!--[if IE 7]> element{ margin-left:-9px; } < ![endif]-->` or other such
 CSS that is clearly using arbitrary styling to just ‘make stuff work’.

+Use Modernizr.js to test for and target different support sets rather than device or software sniffing.

 ## Debugging

 If you run into a CSS problem **take code away before you start adding more** in